Dead – Death – Obituary News : Politician Lim Kean Chye passes away at 103

 Passed Away – Dead – Died – Cause of Death News.

-Lim Kean Chye, a Founding Member of the Malayan Democratic Union, Dies at 103

-Lim Kean Chye, a prominent figure in the fight for Malaysia’s independence, passed away at the age of 103 on Wednesday, June 7, according to his family.
-Lim was a founding member of the Malayan Democratic Union, a political party that fought for the independence of Malaya and Singapore and advocated for left-wing politics.
-He was also a part of the All-Malaya Council of Joint Action, which drafted the constitutional proposal for Malaya in 1947.
+Lim Kean Chye, a prominent figure in Malaysia’s fight for independence, has passed away at the age of 103.
+Kean Chye was a member of the party that fought for the independence of Malaya and Singapore and was known for his left-wing politics.
+He was also part of the All-Malaya Council of Joint Action, which drafted the constitutional proposal for Malaya in 1947.

+Kean Chye was a Cambridge-trained lawyer, following in the footsteps of his father, Lim Cheng Ean, who was a legislative councillor in the 1930s.
+Kean Chye’s grandfather was Phuah Hin Leong, a well-known figure in Penang’s history.
+Kean Chye’s daughter, Lim Miao Yiong, said that her father had a pacemaker installed 10 years ago and was frail and weak.
+She added that he died of old age.

-The family of Lim Kean Chye has decided not to hold a wake and will instead have a private cremation ceremony.
-His daughter expressed gratitude for the outpouring of support and condolences from the public, but emphasized that the family wishes to mourn in private.
+The family has decided not to hold a wake and will have a private cremation ceremony.
+Kean Chye is survived by his wife, two daughters, four grandchildren, and seven great-grandchildren.

+Kean Chye’s contributions to Malaysia’s independence movement will be remembered by many.
+He was a staunch advocate of left-wing politics and believed in fighting for the rights of the working class.
+His efforts, along with those of his fellow independence fighters, paved the way for Malaysia to become an independent nation.

+Many Malaysians have taken to social media to express their condolences and pay tribute to Kean Chye.
+Prime Minister Muhyiddin Yassin also expressed his condolences, saying that Kean Chye was a “great leader and a true patriot who dedicated his life to the betterment of our nation.”

+Kean Chye’s passing is a reminder of the sacrifices made by those who fought for Malaysia’s independence.
+It is important to remember their contributions and to continue to strive for a better Malaysia.

-Lim Kean Chye will be remembered as a key figure in the fight for Malaysia’s independence.
-His dedication to left-wing politics and his role in drafting the constitutional proposal for Malaya in 1947 helped pave the way for the country’s eventual independence.
-His passing marks the end of an era, but his legacy will continue to inspire future generations to fight for their beliefs and for the betterment of their country.
+In conclusion, Lim Kean Chye’s legacy will live on as a symbol of Malaysia’s fight for independence.
+His dedication to left-wing politics and his contributions to drafting the constitutional proposal for Malaya in 1947 will not be forgotten.
+Our thoughts and condolences go out to his family and loved ones during this difficult time.

 - Lim Kean Chye legacy